 Yamaha NS-1000 M were not the speakers that I ever considered buying.
 I was aware of them and their legendary status but for some reasons I was always more attracted to British speakers.
-I was fascinated with with Japanese amplifiers from golden era of HiFi, however, the speakers were never something that I have easy fallen in love with.
-This was not until I found a pair of NS1000M for a reasonable amount of money, near the place where I live.
-I ended up with light wallet and very very heavy speakers.
+I was fascinated with with Japanese amplifiers from golden era of HiFi, however, the speakers were never something that I have easily fallen in love with.
+This was not until I found a pair of NS1000M for a reasonable amount of money, near the place where I used to live.
+I ended up with light wallet and very, very heavy speakers.

-Just to clarify for the purpose of this review – to start with I have listened to the speakers as they were (original condition), but as with most of old electronics, I decided to replace electrolytic capacitors in the crossovers with modern film caps of the same values.
-During the recapping I have measured the original electrolytic capacitors and I was very surprised to discover that these were very much within their tolerances and were very good quality indeed.
-Following my usual methodical approach, I have only recapped one speaker and left the other one as it was.
-After this I concluded listening tests in mono.
-I discovered that the recap made very little difference to the sound.
-If anything, it just took a little edge of sometimes ‘sharp’ sounding treble.
-I may try to use high end capacitors in the future, but for the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, made very little difference to the sound when compared with original crossovers.
+Please note – usually before reviewing vintage speakers, I recap the crossovers to ensure that capacitors are within manufacturer’s specification.
+On this occasion, even though the capacitors were within the specs, because I was going to keep the speakers, I decided to attempt a recap, to see if audible improvements can be made.
+To start with, I have listened to the speakers as they were (original condition), and then replaced the original capacitors in the crossovers with modern film caps of the same values.
+Following my usual methodical approach, I only recapped one speaker and left the other one as it was.
+After this I concluded listening tests in mono and discovered that the recap made very little difference to the sound (borderline of perception).
+For the purpose of this review I left the speakers recapped with basic film capacitors, as these, to my ears, did not alter the the sound when compared with original crossovers.
+If I could turn back the time, I probably would not bother recapping as the original capacitors are of a very good quality.

 |Sensitivity:||90dB (1W input, measured at 1m)|